janko/image_processing/doc/minimagick.md

 #### `#resize_to_fill`

 Resizes the image to fill the specified dimensions while retaining the original aspect ratio.
 If necessary, will crop the image in the larger dimension.
+See [this article][fill] for more details.

 ```rb
 pipeline = ImageProcessing::MiniMagick.source(image) # 600x800